 Luis also noticed that overall academic core courses at the AES have improved.
 The labs are better equipped, and teachers are better trained.
 These improvements prepare students more effectively for higher education, which most students aim to achieve — and they succeed.
 The AES have a graduation and higher education enrollment rate higher than ninety percent, which is very high for Lebanon in general.

-Support from Children Incorporated provides is truly valuable, and we would love to see more students at the AES enrolled in our program.
+Children Incorporated provides is truly valuable, and we would love to see more students at the AES enrolled in our program.
 Currently, our sponsorship program supports only ten percent of the total student body.
 Luis knows that many more of the children at AES could use the help of supportive sponsors.

 HOW DO I SPONSOR A CHILD IN LEBANON?